animehunter123/scrape_mediawiki_and_import_to_bookstack/README.md

 # scrape_mediawiki_and_import_to_bookstack
 A script using Python Beautiful Soup to scrape a local mediawiki, create list, and insert them into a "BOOK" in Bookstack!
+(I am still trying to figure out how to use API's, there is a UserProfile\APIKey in bookstack, but unsure atm...)

 # Todo Ideas...